thesecguy45/Cyber-Security-Roadmap/README.md

 ---

 ⚡ This roadmap builds **from foundations → core → specialized → advanced skills** ensuring structured growth into cybersecurity mastery.

+# 🛠️ How to Use This Roadmap

+This roadmap is **not a strict syllabus** — it’s a **learning companion**.
+Cybersecurity is vast, and no one can (or needs to) master *every* single topic.
+The goal here is **progress over perfection**.

+## 🔑 Key Principles

+1. **Flexibility Over Rigidity**
+   - You don’t need to complete an entire module before moving forward.
+   - If you feel comfortable with a topic, **jump ahead** and return later if needed.

+2. **Build on Your Strengths**
+   - Already good at networking?
+Great — move to security fundamentals.
+   - Strong in coding?
+Skip ahead to web security or malware analysis.

+3. **Iterative Learning**
+   - Cybersecurity skills build in layers.
+   - Expect to revisit earlier topics as you gain deeper insights.

+4. **Hands-On First, Theory Later**
+   - Try practical labs, simulations, or projects alongside reading.
+   - Break things, fix them, and **learn by doing**.

+5. **Personalize Your Journey**
+   - Add your own notes, resources, and experiences.
+   - The roadmap is a **guide**, not a checklist.

+## 📌 Suggested Approach

+- **Step 1:** Pick a starting domain that excites you.
+- **Step 2:** Dedicate short daily/weekly study & practice sessions.
+- **Step 3:** Track your progress in this repo (or fork it for your own notes).
+- **Step 4:** Share back improvements, resources, or corrections to help the community.

+---

+✅ **Remember:** The goal is not to “finish the roadmap” — the goal is to **keep progressing, learning, and applying** what you know.

 ---